FranQuant/the_ai_engineer_capstones/capstones/week04_agentic_incident_command/01_tool_harness/README_tool_harness.md

-# MCP Tool Harness (Warm-Up)
+# MCP Tool Harness (Warm-Up Module)

-This directory implements the Tool Harness warm-up project for Week-04 of The AI Engineer program.
+This directory implements the **Tool Harness warm-up project** for **Week-04 of *The AI Engineer*** program.
-It provides a minimal, self-contained MCP server and client that exercise:
+It provides a compact, self-contained MCP server and client designed to exercise the foundational mechanisms behind modern agent systems:

-- JSON schema modeling
+- JSON Schema–driven tool interfaces
-- Basic MCP tool capabilities
+- Deterministic **OPAL loops** (Observe → Plan → Act → Learn)
-- Deterministic OPAL loops (Observe → Plan → Act → Learn)
+- Fully typed telemetry instrumentation
-- Telemetry logging
+- Replay-ready execution traces (JSONL)
-- Replay-friendly JSONL traces
+- In-memory “`memory://`” resources
-- In-memory resource handling through `memory://` URIs
+- End-to-end local server/client interaction

-The warm-up is a simplified version of the architecture used in the full Incident Command Agent located in `02_incident_command_agent/`.
+This warm-up module mirrors the core architecture used later in the **full Incident Command Agent** located in `02_incident_command_agent/`, but in a simplified, didactic form.

 ---